 - Con: The edge is a bit ragged as it is just a row of stitches with a thread running straight though.
 If you break the thread the stitches will undo.

-Move your carriage across the needles and back to move them into working position (d position).
+Step 2: Move your carriage across the needles and back to move them into working position (b position).

-Then add claw weights to the bottom of your knitting.
+Add claw weights to the bottom of your knitting when you have done enough rows (4 – 6).
+This will give enough space between weights and carriage to stop any damage.
 I tend to add a claw weight for every 35 – 45 stitches.
 For a swatch of 50 stitches I have two claw weights.

 You can now carry on knitting your swatch or garment.

 When knitting a pattern most people (certainly right-handed people) will start row 1 with the carriage on the right.
-If you want to start your pattern on row 1, then it is a good idea to cast on with the carriage on the left side of the machine.
-Same instructions just the mirror reverse.
+You may want to start on the left if you are using a colour changer.